Neurofibromin: Function

 Through its NF1-GRD domain, neurofibromin increases the rate of GTP hydrolysis of Ras, and acts as a tumor suppressor by reducing Ras activity.
 When the Ras-Nf1 complex assembles, active Ras binds in a groove that is present in the neurofibromin catalytic domain.
 This binding occurs through Ras switch regions I and II, and an arginine finger present in neurofibromin.
 The interaction between Ras and neurofibromin causes GAP-stimulated hydrolysis of GTP to GDP.
 This process depends on the stabilization of residues in the Ras switch I and switch II regions, which drives Ras into the confirmation required for enzymatic function.
 This interaction between Ras and neurofibromin also requires the transition state of GDP hydrolysis to be stabilized, which is performed through the insertion of the positively charged arginine finger into the Ras active site.
 This neutralizes the negative charges that are present on GTP during phosphoryl transfer.
 By hydrolyzing GTP to GDP, neurofibromin inactivates Ras and therefore negatively regulates the Ras pathway, which controls the expression of genes involved in apoptosis, the cell cycle, cell differentiation or migration.

 Neurofibromin is also known to interact with CASK through syndecan, a protein which is involved in the KIF17/ABPA1/CASK/LIN7A complex, which is involved in trafficking GRIN2B to the synapse.
 This suggests that neurofibromin has a role in the transportation of the NMDA receptor subunits to the synapse and its membrane.
 Neurofibromin is also believed to be involved in the synaptic ATP-PKA-cAMP pathway, through modulation of adenylyl cyclase.
 It is also known to bind the caveolin 1, a protein which regulates p21ras, PKC and growth response factors.

+Neurofibromin also serves as a transcriptional co-repressor for estrogen receptor-α (ER), independent of GAP activity, in breast cancer.
+Neurofibromin binds ER directly through Leu/Ile-rich motifs, a feature common among ER co-regulators.
+NF1-silencing/knockout in ER+ breast cancer cell lines enhances estrogen-dependent gene expression, causing resistance to tamoxifen and estrogen deprivation.
+Consistent with co-repressor behavior, neurofibromin shuttles in and out of the nucleus in a CRM1-dependent manner, and its nuclear localization is stimulated by tamoxifen.